ULL-prompt-engineering/langchain-mini/README.md

 An advantage of the Assistant API is that memory and context window are automatically managed where in langchain - at this time - you have explicitly set those things up.

 * <a  href="https://github.com/ULL-prompt-engineering/assistant-mervin-praison" target="_blank">Introduction to OpenAI Assistants API with Node.js</a> based on a video of Merwin Praison
-* <a  href="https://github.com/ULL-prompt-engineering/assistant-file-retrieval-ralf" target="_blank">How to upload files using OpenAI Assistants API"</a>
+* <a  href="https://github.com/ULL-prompt-engineering/assistant-file-retrieval-ralf" target="_blank">How to upload files using OpenAI Assistants API"</a> based on a video of Ralf Elving

 ## Tracing the Agent model "How many five year periods are in the current year?
 Be accurate!"